PayMaya/PayMaya-JS-SDK-v2/README.md

 ---

 #### `addTransactionHandler(callback)`
-This method assigns listener for credit card form method [createdCreditCardForm](#createcreditcardformtargethtmlelement-options) - whenever user fills all the information required (cvc, credit card number and expiry date) and then tokenize that data, a `callback` will be fired with payment token.
+This method assigns a listener for credit card form method [createdCreditCardForm](#createcreditcardformtargethtmlelement-options) - whenever the user fills all the information required (cvc, credit card number and expiry date) and then tokenizes that data, a `callback` will be fired with payment token.

 Returns `void`